XFlow-Energy/xfe-control-sim/README.md

 ## Data Management

-In the xflow-control-sim system, dynamic and fixed data are managed using a pointer-based structure, where both types of data are stored in `param_array_t` structures.
+In the xfe-control-sim system, dynamic and fixed data are managed using a pointer-based structure, where both types of data are stored in `param_array_t` structures.
 These structures are passed by reference to functions, allowing for flexible memory allocation and efficient data manipulation.

 The dynamic and fixed data are initialized by functions that populate them with parameters read from configuration files.
 Parameters are added dynamically to these structures, with each parameter stored as an entry containing its name, type, and value.